Audrey Hepburn

 Audrey Hepburn starred in the melodrama 'Roman Holiday' which made her beloved by the whole world

-The role of Princess Ann, who wanted to experience life as an ordinary girl in the Eternal City, seemed tailor-made for Audrey - a charming girl, aristocratic by both blood and upbringing, and completely devoid of any pretentiousness or affectation.
-Hepburn burst onto the Hollywood scene, and she was immediately embraced - at 24, the actress received her first Oscar.
+The role of Princess Ann, who wanted to experience life as an ordinary girl in the Eternal City, seemed tailor-made for Audrey - a charming young woman who was aristocratic by both blood and upbringing, yet completely without pretense or affectation.
+Hepburn burst onto the Hollywood scene and was immediately embraced - at just 24, the actress won her first Oscar.

 At 24, Audrey Hepburn won an Oscar